GoogleCloudPlatform/apigee-samples/cloud-functions/Manual-Steps.md

 curl -i "https://$APIGEE_HOST/v1/samples/cloud-function-http-trigger/hello-sample"
 ```

 You can see the output from the Cloud Function.
-It should be a 200 status code,
-with the "Hello, World" message.
-The API Proxy has successfully connected to the Cloud Function.

 ## Commentary on Credentials